azizzailani/azizzailani.github.io/resume.md

 **Nov 2022 - Present**

-- Designed CI/CD pipelines with Jenkins, reducing deployment time and improving overall release velocity.
+- **CI/CD Optimization**: Led the design and implementation of CI/CD pipelines using Jenkins, decreasing deployment time by 40% and increasing release frequency to support agile development cycles.
-- Implemented real-time monitoring solutions using Prometheus, significantly increasing system uptime.
+- **Monitoring & Alerting**: Integrated Prometheus for real-time monitoring and alerting, which led to a 30% improvement in system uptime and a faster incident response time.
-- Set up centralized logging with Grafana and Loki, enhancing troubleshooting efficiency.
+- **Centralized Logging**: Established a centralized logging framework with Grafana and Loki, enabling efficient root-cause analysis and reducing troubleshooting time by 50%.
+- **Infrastructure Automation**: Automated infrastructure provisioning using Ansible, reducing manual intervention by 60% and ensuring consistency across environments.
+- **Cross-functional Collaboration**: Worked closely with development and quality assurance teams to implement and optimize CI/CD pipelines for mobile applications, including automated testing and staging.

 ---